(Disclosure: Some of the links below may be affiliate links)

-We can see that exchange rates have a strong impact on the returns.
-Historically, the exchange rates for USD and CHF has been quite crazy.
-I do not think we have to worry too much about it being too crazy.
+We can see that exchange rates have a substantial impact on the returns.
+Historically, the exchange rates for USD and CHF have been quite crazy, and I do not think we have to worry too much about it being too crazy.
 However, I think we still have to consider it.

 The Data for Switzerland

-If you want more details about the simulation, I detail the technique on my post about my FIRE calculator based on my tool and data.
+If you want more details about the simulation, I detail the technique in my post about my FIRE calculator based on my tool and data.
 The source code is also available!

 For Swiss Stock values, I have gotten historical data from the HSSO.
 Since this data only last until 1995, I have completed it with SMI data from 1988 to 2020.

 Here is how the Swiss Stocks have looked historically:

 As we can see, it has not been a smooth ride for Swiss stocks.
 Until 1980, they have been stable and returned little.
 After that, they started returning much more.
 But they have also been more volatile.
 They have begun looking quite similar to U.S. stocks but with a smaller magnitude.